Return to Landing page

 Brand values represent the guiding principles that a business stands for.
 They define its culture, purpose, and its vision.
 When thoughtfully crafted, brand values serve as a moral compass, shaping the business’ decisions, actions, and interactions with customers and stakeholders.
 They also contribute to building an emotional connection between the brand and its audience.
 However, these values need to be translated into actions that truly resonate with consumers on a personal level.

-The Challenge of Alignment
+The challenge of alignment

 In turning brand values into behaviours, one of the main hurdles to overcome is ensuring alignment throughout the organisation.
 For brand behaviours to be consistent, they need to be fully integrated into the company's internal culture.
 This requires commitment from leadership to develop inspiring and educational communication, as well as the creation of processes and Key Performance Indicators (KPIs) that reward people for doing the right thing.
 Too often, pay, recognition and rewards align to short-term commercial metrics, and not long-term customer satisfaction.